Brad Park: New York Rangers

 Park developed into the best Rangers defenceman, whose offensive skill, stickhandling and pugnacity made him popular with local fans and media.
 He even drew occasional comparisons with the Boston Bruins superstar Bobby Orr, universally acclaimed to be the greatest at his position in hockey history.
 Years afterward, Park remarked, "I saw no reason to be upset because I was rated second to Bobby Orr.
 After all, Orr not only was the top defenceman in the game but he was considered the best player ever to put on a pair of skates.
 There was nothing insulting about being rated No. 2 to such a super superstar."

-Park was made the alternate captain of the Rangers and briefly served as their captain.
-In 1972, despite the loss of team scoring leader Jean Ratelle to a broken ankle, Park led the Rangers past the defending champion Montreal Canadiens in the first round of the playoffs.
+Park would make an immediate impact for the Rangers making his debut during the 1968-69 season where he would finish third in voting for the Calder Trophy.
+From here Park would only get better and better as in just his second year he would be named a Named a first All-Star team for the first time and would play in that years all star game.
+Park would then be named to the second All-Star team during the 1970-71 season.
+The following year Park was made the alternate captain of the Rangers and briefly served as their captain.
+In 1972, after the team's top scorer, Jean Ratelle, was lost due to a broken ankle, Park would pick up the slack during that time being nearly a point-per-game player with 73 points in 75 games, and his 24 goals tied him with Carol Vadnais for the fourth-highest total by a defenseman in NHL history.
+During the postseason he led the Rangers past the defending Stanley Cup-champion Montreal Canadiens in the first round and the West Division champion Chicago Black Hawks in the semifinals of the playoffs.
 The Rangers advanced to the Stanley Cup finals where they fell to the Boston Bruins in six games.
-After the visitors staved off elimination in Game 5 at Boston, Bruins assistant captain Phil Esposito said famously, "If the Rangers think they're going to beat us in the next two games, they're full of 'Park' spelled backwards," Sure enough, the Bruins put them away in Game 6 at Madison Square Garden.
+After the Rangers staved off elimination in Game 5 at Boston, Bruins assistant captain Phil Esposito said famously, "If the Rangers think they're going to beat us in the next two games, they're full of 'Park' spelled backwards", Sure enough, the Bruins put them away in Game 6 at Madison Square Garden.
 Park finished a distant second to Orr in the Norris Trophy vote.
+Brad continued to be a star for the Rangers once again being named second team all star once again in 1973.
+Then having his best statistical season during the 1973-74 season where he had 82 points (25 goals and 57 assists) in 78 games.
+Once again being named a First team all star.
+At the age of 26, Park would become the youngest Rangers captain ever.